ALCOHOL AND DRUG

 - Assess the nature of the person: benign or aggressive?

 - Ensure the safety of the children and stay calm

 - Greet the person and ask why they are there:

-- If the reason appears legitimate, inform them that you need to check in with the parent first before letting the child go – especially if you haven’t been informed earlier.
+- If the reason appears legitimate, inform them that you need to check in with the parent first and ensure you check their ID (take a photo if you can) before letting the child go – especially if you haven’t been informed earlier.

 - If the reason is not legitimate, explain that they have to leave.

 - Notify the parent and Visiting Teacher/Director if possible and as soon as possible